Trusted By Thousands of Organizations

 Any person working at elevations is required to be trained in fall protection safety.

-This courses consists of 14 chapters and a final exam.
+This course consists of 12 chapters and a final exam.
 Once you pass your exam, you may print your certificates of completion (wallet & wall sized).
 Training may be paused or resumed at any time, is fully narrated, and includes interactive exercises to ensure understanding of course content.

 This course is not intended as a replacement for high-angle rescue, hands-on training, or more advanced training (such as the Ontario Ministry of Labour-regulated Working at Heights).
 If you require such training, please call 1-866-756-5552 for details about in-class training or browse our offerings of CPO approved classroom training.